BrownCSCI1230/lab04_transforms/README.md

 \begin{bmatrix} x \\\ y \\\ z \\\ 1 \end{bmatrix} =
 \begin{bmatrix} x + d_x \\\ y + d_y \\\ z + d_z \\\ 1 \end{bmatrix} $$

 See how adding the $w$ coordinate allows us to apply the translation using matrix multiplication?
 Additionally, translation works here on a point because $w=1$.
+We don't want vectors to be translated because they don't have a location.
+Vectors represent the difference between two points, defined by having a length and a direction.
+Neither of these attributes should change with translation, because shifting two points maintains the same displacement between them.

+**IMAGE: two points with a vector in between translated**

-If we try to translate a vector we will just end up with the same thing because vectors don't have a location:
+Homogeneous coordinates account for this difference between how points and vectors should be transformed.
+Since $w=0$ for vectors, if we try to translate a vector, we will just end up with the same vector because the translation coordinates are placed in the last column of the matrix which gets multiplied by the $w$ coordinate of the vector:

 $$ \begin{bmatrix} 1 && 0 && 0 && d_x \\\ 0 && 1 && 0 && d_y \\\ 0 && 0 && 1 && d_z \\\ 0 && 0 && 0 && 1 \end{bmatrix}
 \begin{bmatrix} x \\\ y \\\ z \\\ 0 \end{bmatrix} =
 \begin{bmatrix} x \\\ y \\\ z \\\ 0 \end{bmatrix} $$

-### 1.5 Applying Multiple Transformations
+## 2. Applying Multiple Transformations

 As briefly mentioned when discussing rotation about multiple axes, sometimes we want to apply multiple transformations to the same point.
 We can do this by composing transformations.
 Mathematically this is represented by multiplying the respective matrices in the order that the transformations are applied.
 If we have two transformations $T_1$ and $T_2$ represented by matrices $M_1$ and $M_2$, then $T_2(T_1(v)) = M_2(M_1v)$.
 Here $T_1$ is applied first, making $M_1$ the innermost matrix that $v$ is multiplied by first.